zerodine/angular-restclient/README.md

             save: false
         };

-        // Map the data received by api this.init(object);
+        // Map the given object
+        this.init(object);
     }